hadipourh/autoguess/README.md

      z_i+1 <--- g(x_7_i, x_2_i)
 ```

 where `f0, ..., f7`, and `g` are some functions.
-The following shape represnts how the state machine of this toy strema cipher works.
+The following shape represnts how the state machine of this toy stream cipher works.

 ![rabbit_0](ciphers/Example6//Shapes/rabbit_0.svg)